John Musto

 John Musto (born 1954) is an American composer and pianist.
 As a composer, he is active in opera, orchestral and chamber music, song, vocal ensemble, and solo piano works.
 As a pianist, he performs frequently as a soloist, alone and with orchestra, as a chamber musician, and with singers.

 Career

 Born in 1954 in Brooklyn, New York, Musto studied at the Manhattan School of Music.
 After graduation from the conservatory with a reputation as a pianist, his compositions began to draw increasing attention and frequent performances.
-His long association with such institutions as the New York Festival of Song (including serving as new music advisor), the Wolf Trap Opera Company, the Caramoor Festival, Copland House, the Miller Theatre at Columbia University, and the Moab Festival have given him stable bases of operation and numerous commissions.
+His long association with such institutions as the New York Festival of Song, the Wolf Trap Opera Company, the Caramoor Festival, Copland House, the Miller Theatre at Columbia University, and the Moab Festival have given him stable bases of operation and numerous commissions.

 He served as composer-in-residence at Caramoor for the 2005-2006 season.

 In 1986, he began to build a catalogue of published compositions at Peermusic Classical, which continues to grow steadily.